SerratedSharp/SerratedJQ/README.md

 # SerratedJQ

 A C# WebAssembly wrapper for jQuery, intended to enable implementation of client side logic in C# for a traditional web application such as ASP.NET MVC.
 Provides the capability to read and manipulate the HTML DOM, create .NET event handlers subscribed to HTML DOM events, hold references to DOM elements from a .NET WebAssembly, and attach primitive data or managed object references to elements.
-Leverages Uno.Wasm.Bootstrap for compilation to WebAssembly format, but does not require consumers to use the full Uno Platform.
+Can be used from a .NET 8 wasmbrowser project or Uno.Wasm.Bootstrap project to support compilation to WebAssembly format.

 ## Demo